aperezdc/perezdecastro.org/2019/from-web-engines-hackfest-to-fosdem.markdown

-To be completely honest, shipping the releases with a working <abbr title="Media Source Extensions">MSE</abbr> implementation made the hackfest pass in a blur and I cannot remember much else other than having a great time meeting everybody, and fascinating conversations &mdash; many of them around a table sharing good food.
+To be completely honest, shipping the releases with a working <abbr title="Media Source Extensions">MSE</abbr> implementation made the hackfest pass in a blur and I cannot remember much else other than having a great time meeting everybody, and having many fascinating conversations &mdash; often around a table sharing good food.
 And that is already good motivation to attend again next year 😉